 How to season a propane smoker is a consistent question in the mind of all quality conscious users of propane smokers.
 Irrespective of the brand of the smoker or recipe you are trying within the smoker, the seasoning has a very critical role to play.
 It must not be confused with any other thing, but seasoning specifically means here is to prevent the unit from rusting and also to provide means for cleanup after manufacturing.
+So it should be done to any new new smoker.

 Understanding about the propane smoker: